dgesteves/pokedex/README.md

 General:

+- Just wanted to clarify that tow hours for what i wanted to do is to little so take that in mind, I will explain everyting.
 - Architecture was think to be pre-rendered at build time so the final bundle will have pre-generated pages so the app will be really fast.
 - I will discuss other implementation with detain on the review interview.